 What is an alternative investment?

 An alternative investment is any investment that falls outside the traditional areas of cash, bonds and stocks.
-Alternative investments include investments in tangible assets, such as art and wine, as well as financial assets, like cryptocurrency and private equity.

 Investing in these sorts of assets often necessitates a particularly high level of analysis as it can be difficult to determine their current market value; think, for example, the level of expertise needed to know which work of art is most likely to appreciate in value over the years.

 It's up to you which, if any, alternatives you decide to include in your portfolio.
 The good news is that the range of options available to investors has increased substantially over the years.